dogadogmbh/laroute/readme.md

 # Laroute

-## Forked from [aaronlord/laroute](https://github.com/aaronlord/laroute) - because of the inactivity of the maintainer
+---

+### Forked from [aaronlord/laroute](https://github.com/aaronlord/laroute) for security and updated laravel versions

 [Laravel](http://laravel.com/) has some pretty sweet [helper functions](http://laravel.com/docs/helpers#urls) for generating urls/links and its auto-json-magic makes it building APIs super easy.
 It's my go-to choice for building single-page js apps, but routing can quickly become a bit of a pain.